takanju/takanju/README.md

 - 🔭 I’m Graduate Student at SJSU.
 Proficient in Python, SQL
 - 🌱 I’m currently learning Big Data Technologies
-- 👯 I’m looking to collaborate on ML/ NLP projects
+- 👯 I’m looking to collaborate on ML/ NLP projects with fellow technies
 - 😄 Pronouns: She/Her
 - 📫 How to reach me: